-We immediately got stuck into an oil change, switching up to the heavyweight Aeroshell W120 for the hot areas to come.
+We immediately got stuck into an oil change.
 Things went quickly with assistance from the boss, engineers, and interns of the maintenance facility on the field who came over to see what we were up to, and got stuck in.
 They told me they didn’t see many aircraft other than the C172s and the light twin that are based there.
 The heat was brutal so as soon as we could we ran up the engine for a leak check, got the cowlings back on, and headed to freshen up at the Curtis residence.

 Dinner that evening was in Selcuk, at a local restaurant.
 The owner is a good friend of the Curtis’s and somehow runs an entire restaurant, with fantastic food, from a kitchen smaller than what I’ve seen in most 1-bedroom apartments!
 “I only have a small kitchen”, he told us, “so I had to get a small wife”.
 Somehow, though, he works miracles and we had a great meal before wandering through the town a bit and back to an early night.
 While I had a lie-in to look forward to, my dad would be up at 7 to get his flight.